jebberjeb/reframe-fsm/doc/HOWTO-blog.md

   (fn [db _] (sort-by :date (get db :comments))))
 ```

 Now, on to the fun part.
-Re-frame's essence is a reduction.
-To compute the
+True to its functional nature, Re-frame's _essence_
-current app state, reduce over any queued events by using their registered
+is nothing more than a reduction.
+To compute the current app state, simply
-handler functions.
+reduce over any queued events by using their registered handler functions.

 ```clojure
 (reduce handle-event app-state event-queue)